z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-s3-plugin.md

     :   Required.
 The S3 location for backups.
 During a backup operation, the plugin creates the S3 location if it does not exist in the S3 bucket.

     encryption
     :   Optional.
-Enable or disable use of Secure Sockets Layer \(SSL\) when connecting to an S3 location.
+Activate or deactivate use of Secure Sockets Layer \(SSL\) when connecting to an S3 location.
 Default value is `on`, use connections that are secured with SSL.
 Set this option to `off` to connect to an S3 compatible service that is not configured to use SSL.

     :   Any value other than `off` is treated as `on`.